How retention works

 - Hangouts Chat–on the day the message was sent or was last edited by a user.
 When a user deletes a message, it has no effect on retention coverage.

-- It is being retained by a custom retention rule.
+- It is not being retained by any custom retention rules.
 Data is always kept as required by the custom rule with the longest retention period.
 Custom retention rules always take precedence over the default retention rule, even if the custom retention rule is shorter than the default retention rule.

 Messages in a user’s Gmail or posted in Groups when all retention rules expire are immediately removed from the user’s view.
 However, they remain available to Vault administrators for approximately 30 additional days, during which you can search for, export, or place holds on them.
 After 30 days, you can no longer retrieve these messages.